Alta Marie Zimmerman - Taylor of Kuna, ID passed away on July 18th, 2019 of natural causes. She lived to be 97 years old.

 Alta’s viewing will be held on August 8th from 10 am to 12 pm at Alsip and Persons funeral chapel located at 404 10th Ave.
 S. Nampa, ID 83651 with a graveside service to follow at Kohlerlawn located at 76 6th St. N in Nampa at 1 pm.
 Celebration of life to follow at a family residence.

-To send flowers to Alta's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Alta M. Taylor, please visit our floral store.